 Your first radiotherapy session will be the longest.
-Your radiotherapy technologists will position you in the same way you were at your CT simulation.
-They will take x-ray images to check your position.
+It may last more than one hour.
+Your radiotherapy technologists will position you in the same position you were in during your CT simulation.
+They will take several measurements and x-ray images to check that your position is correct.

-The technologist may use a marker to draw lines (called marks) on your skin to outline the treatment area.
+The technologists may use a marker to draw lines (called marks) on your skin to outline your treatment area.
 These marks are not permanent.
 Please do not wash them off.